Crispovilla/Crispovilla/README.md

 - **I'm from Osorno, Chile.**

-- **I am a Programmer Analyst with knowledge in software development, specializing in backend and frontend technologies.**
+- **I am a Web Developer with knowledge in software development, specializing in backend and frontend technologies.**

 - **Currently, I work as a freelance web developer, helping to create robust and efficient web applications.**